GeoLarryLai/pyCoreRelator/README.md

 ## License

-This project is licensed under the Apache-2.0 License - see the LICENSE file for details.
+pyCoreRelator is licensed under the Apache License 2.0.

 ## Requirements